Is your nonprofit properly accounting for its expense reimbursements?

 - When was the payment made?

 - How much was the cost?

 - What was the nature of the expense?

-- How did it relate to the organization's mission and purpose?
+- How did it relate to the organisation's mission and purpose?

 - Who benefited from the expense?